khronokernel/What-s-new-in-macOS-Catalina/README.md

 * [Current issues with Catalina](README.md#current-issues-with-Catalina)
    * Lilu loading
    * AppleACPICPU stalling
+   * Can't write to Library/Extensions to add my kexts
    * Requiring EC device
 * [Should you update and how to proceed](README.md#)
 * [What's new in the hackintosh scene?](README.md#)